Womply study: Half of small business owners think Donald Trump is doing a good job

 METHODOLOGY: Womply polled 4,743 small business owners in all 50 states via online survey in April 2018.

 Did you enjoy “Womply study: Half of small business owners think Donald Trump is doing a good job”?
-Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution used by over 150,000+ businesses and growing!

 Learn how businesses that use Womply: